Your Pre-Operative Weight Management Plan and Goals

 Weight loss surgery is highly effective in treating obesity, but it is not a means to an end; it is a doorway to a healthier, more active lifestyle.
 In order to successfully lose and keep off weight, you’ll need to adopt new habits for life.
 Going forward after the prescribed recovery diet, you should be eating smaller portions of foods that are high in protein and low in carbohydrates.
 Foods that are sugary or high in fat will no longer be part of your of your diet.
 It is also important to incorporate an exercise regimen to maintain your health.

 The team at Texas Laparoscopic Consultants, a partner of Nobilis Health, is honored to be a part of your weight loss journey, and we are invested in helping you maintain healthy habits and succeed in your goals.
-We offer a variety of classes and support groups, from pre-operative weight management to post-operative nutrition counseling and bariatric support groups.
+We offer a variety of resources to help patients maintain weight loss long term, including classes, pre-operative weight management, and post-operative nutrition counseling.
 We also offer a line of vitamins and minerals designed to meet the unique needs of bariatric patients, as well as meal replacement products for purchase at our office.
 Your relationship with our practice doesn’t end after your surgery; our team is here to provide support and guidance as you embark on an exciting journey to a healthier and more active you!

 - BMI < 20